olivierlacan/olivierlacan.com/_posts/2018-02-07-human-errors.md

   from /.../2.4.0/bin/irb:11:in `<main>'
 ```

 The argument error is now very different.
-Instead of focus on the number
+Instead of focusing on the
-of missing arguments, it simply states that there is a missing keyword
+number of missing arguments, it simply states that there is a missing
-(argument) named `code`.
-Passing the explicit keyword argument resolves
+keyword (argument) named `code`.
+Passing the explicit keyword argument
-this error:
+resolves this error:

 ```
 explode(code: "abcd")